bmilts/AR-Accuracy-Project/README.md

 University dissertation project to test how augmented reality effects the accuracy of object recognition using machine learning.

 ## Description
-Using swift, tensorflow, COREML and ARKIT to build a machine learning based augmented reality testing application.
+Using Swift, tensorflow, CoreML and ARKit to build a machine learning based augmented reality testing application.
 Recognizing objects from both a photo and augmented reality, the app allows for a results comparison for analysis.

 ## Screenshots